Form Handling

 <p>Your selected: {selected}</p>

-For multi-select enabled select elements, you can pass an Array or Set to its &value attribute.
-In this case the target can be constant since qingkuai will only call its methods without modifying it directly:
+For a multi-select select, you can pass an Array or Set to &value.
+In that case, the target may be a constant because Qingkuai only calls its methods and does not modify the target itself:

 qk